Inside the world of Private Label Coffee Roasting Services

 What about size and scale

-Coffee roasting plants are labor intensive - there can be lot of manual effort involved in unpacking, cleaning, weighing, mixing, batching, loading, degassing, packaging, delivery, etc.
+Coffee roasting plants can be labor intensive with plenty of manual effort involved for unpacking, cleaning, weighing, mixing, batching, loading, degassing, packaging, delivery, etc.

-Generally, the larger the plant, the more likely automation will be implemented and typically a lower price might be achieved on a price per kilo basis.
+Generally, the larger the plant, the more likely automation has been implemented and typically a lower price might be achieved on a per kilo basis.

-However, there are well known facts about the size of a coffee roasting plant versus the cup quality with larger systems statistically proven to generate lower quality cup profiles - in other words, the coffee does not taste as good.
+However, there are well known facts about the size of a coffee roasting plant versus the cup quality with larger systems statistically proven to generate lower quality cup profiles - in other words, the coffee does not taste quite as good on bigger systems.

-Whilst some boffins may argue this with discretionary science, the fact of the matter is this..........taste what's in the cup ?
+Whilst some boffins may argue this with discretionary science, the fact of the matter is this..........taste what's in the cup because quite frankly that's the only real and true test of quality - taste.

 In a competitive coffee market, every single percent of improvement (quality) you can yield from the bean, roasting platform, quality management systems, packaging and storage practices, etc. all contribute to producing a superior grade product.